-Bitcoin (BTC) halving is occuring on 11 May 2020.
+The most recent Bitcoin (BTC) halving occurred on 11 May 2020.
 When bitcoin has halved in the past, price fluctuations usually follow.
 We look at what bitcoin halving is and how it can impact your cryptocurrency portfolio.
-We'll analyse BTC halving from a technical and fundamental perspective to give insight into what could happen and how to trade it.
+We'll analyse BTC halving from a technical and fundamental perspective to give insight into what could happen in the future and how to trade it.

 Although this can sound confusing with concepts such as ‘block reward’ and ‘verifying transactions’, bitcoin halving is a relatively simple process.